-As we approach Easter, many ponder the meaning of the holiday.
-Over the years, people have written Billy Graham concerning their questions about its significance.
-Here, we have chosen several of the most commonly asked questions about this observance—along with Billy Graham’s answers.
+Over the years, many people wrote Billy Graham with questions about Easter’s significance.
+Here, we have chosen several of the most commonly asked questions—along with Billy Graham’s answers.

 Q: I’ve never understood why people refer to the day that Jesus died as “Good Friday.”
-It seems to me that Jesus’ death was a great tragedy, because it brought the life of an innocent man to an end.
 What’s so good about that?

 Q: Did Jesus realize that He was going to be arrested and put to death when He went to Jerusalem for the last time?
-It seems to me that He easily could have called on the crowds who supported Him to demand His release.
-Then He could have avoided what happened afterward.
-Why didn’t He?
+Why didn’t He avoid it?

 A: Only God knows your friend’s heart, and whether or not she sincerely wants to follow Jesus and has committed her life to Him.
 Perhaps a seed of faith was planted in her heart as a child, and as Easter approaches she senses a need to have it grow.

-Q: In your opinion, which was more important, Jesus’ death on the cross or His resurrection from the dead?
-Some of us were talking about this the other day in our small group Bible study, and we couldn’t come to any conclusion.
+Q: Which was more important, Jesus’ death on the cross or His resurrection from the dead?

 Q: This Easter, I felt kind of a tug in my heart to give God a bigger place in my life.
-How do you suggest I go about doing this?
+What should I do next?

-Our prayer is that you can fully celebrate Easter—that is, celebrate what Jesus has done for you through His death on the cross and through His resurrection.
-Today, you can find peace with God through knowing Christ.
+Our prayer is that you fully celebrate Easter—by celebrating what Jesus has done for you through His death and resurrection.
+Do you have a personal relationship with Him?